btrask/stronglink/README.md

 There are two basic immutable "things" in StrongLink:

 - Files: StrongLink follows the [end-to-end principle](https://en.wikipedia.org/wiki/End_to_end_principle), meaning that hashes are expected to be checked _by the receiver_.
 If a file within a repository is modified, that repository itself will not notice, but other repositories and validating clients will.
 StrongLink is not intended to replace filesystem-level redundancy or integrity checks such as from RAID or ZFS.
-- Logs: Modifying StrongLink's append-only log after it has been written is actually mostly harmless.
-Depending the client, insertions may either be appended to the client's log or missed entirely entirely, but they won't get out of sync.
-Deletions are ignored in either case.
+- Logs: Modifying StrongLink's append-only log after it has been written should only be done with care.
+Inserting or deleting files is mostly harmless, but reordering files could mess up remote clients.

 StrongLink marks immutable files as read-only on systems that support it.